LLoCO: Learning Long Contexts Offline: Experiments

 \subsection{Long Document QA}

 To evaluate the effectiveness of \sys on the aforementioned long context datasets, we consider the following scenarios:

-\begin{enumerate} \item \textbf{LLaMA-2-7B-4k/32k without Context.} In this setting, we do not provide any documents to the LLM in the system prompt. \item \textbf{LLaMA-2-7B-4k/32k with Context.} In this setting, we provide the LLMs with the ground truth document.
-We truncate the documents if their length exceeds the context window limit.
-This setting serves as the baseline. \item \textbf{LLaMA-2-7B-4k/32k with Retrieval.} Retrieval is a standard baseline compression method for long document question answering.
-For each document, we chunk it into passages of 512 tokens and use Contriever~\citep{contriever} to retrieve the top 5 passages from this document and concatenate them to form the context. \item \textbf{AutoCompressor.} In this setting, we use AutoCompressor~\citep{chevalier2023autocomp} to compress the contexts into summary embeddings and prepend them to the LLM, without performing any in-domain finetuning.
-This is equivalent to using an AutoCompressor straight out of the box.
+\begin{enumerate} \item \textbf{LLaMA-2-7B-4k/32k/128k with Original Context.} This is a baseline setting where we provide the LLMs with the ground truth document.
+We truncate the documents if their length exceeds the context window limit. \item \textbf{LLaMA-2-7B-4k/32k with Retrieval.} Retrieval is a standard baseline compression method for long document question answering.
+For each document, we chunk it into passages of 512 tokens and use Contriever~\citep{contriever} to retrieve the top 5 passages from this document and concatenate them to form the context. \item \textbf{AutoCompressor.} In this setting, we use AutoCompressor~\citep{chevalier2023autocomp} to compress the contexts into summary embeddings and prepend them to the LLM, without performing any in-domain finetuning, which is equivalent to using it straight out of the box.
 The AutoCompressor compresses a chunk of 1536 tokens into 50 summary tokens, resulting in an effective context window of roughly 128k tokens.
 We do not truncate the context unless it exceeds this limit. \item \textbf{\sys (ours).} \sys is our proposed system for long document question answering.
 For each dataset we evaluate, we perform instruction finetuning using the question-answering pairs from the training set.
 During both finetuning and inference, we prepend the summary embeddings of the corresponding ground truth document to the LLM.
 We do not truncate the context unless it exceeds the 128k context window limit.

 \end{enumerate}